henryk/libopenkey/README.md

     openkey-producer alices_home_secrets Alices_card
     openkey-manager alices_home_secrets alices_home_secrets/*-Alices_card/Alices_card-0

 this will initialize the card and associate it with Alice's newly created lock domain.
-Alice then copies the file alices_home_secrets/lock to her door lock computer which is the only file the door lock needs to authenticate cards.
+Alice then copies the file alices_home_secrets/lock to her door lock computer which is the only file the door lock needs in order to authenticate cards.

 #### Jane's preparation
 It is recommended that any lock domain except home use choose a default slot number different from 0.
 Jane is a bit of an Illuminatus! fan and chooses five.
 She then bootstraps only her lock manager, since she doesn't want to initialize any cards: